14 in Roman Numerals - XIV

 Want to convert other numbers?
 Use our converter:

-See other popular Roman numerals
+See other Roman numerals

 See also